 When I started my own muscle building journey, I struggled to gain weight and strength.
 I felt like the “skinny guy in the gym” for a long time.
 But once I built the right muscle building habits, my progress took off.
 Here are the habits that helped me the most:

 One of the most powerful fitness tips for beginners is simple: show up.
 Even on days when my energy was low, I made it a rule to at least step into the gym.
-Sometimes that meant a lighter session, but it built discipline and momentum.
-Consistency is the backbone of any muscle growth plan.
+Sometimes that meant a lighter/weaker session, but it built discipline and momentum.
+Consistency in showing up is the backbone of any muscle-building journey.

 2. Prioritize Protein in Every Meal

 Nutrition can make or break your results.
 For muscle growth, protein is king.
-Once I focused on hitting around 130–160g of protein every day, my recovery and strength skyrocketed.
-Without this habit, my muscles never had the fuel they needed to grow.
+Once I focused on hitting around 160–180g (based on my own body weight at the time) of protein every day, my recovery and strength skyrocketed.
+Without this habit, my muscles never had the building materials they needed for recovery and growth.

 3. Track Your Progress to Stay Motivated

-Early on, I used to just “wing it” in the gym — and I stayed stuck.
-Tracking my lifts, reps, and sets showed me exactly where I was improving and where I needed to push harder.
-Progressive overload (gradually increasing weight or reps) became a habit, and it’s one of the best ways to build muscle consistently.
+Early on, I used to just “wing it” in the gym.
+That only worked for the first 2 months at the gym.
+Once I decided to start tracking my lifts, reps, and sets, I began improving and was able to push harder.
+Progressive overload (gradually increasing weight or reps) then became a habit, and it’s one of the best ways to build muscle in the long-term.

 4. Sleep Like It’s Part of Training

 If you’re serious about building muscle, sleep isn’t optional.
-I used to overlook rest, but once I committed to 7–9 hours of sleep, my workouts felt stronger and my body actually grew.
+I used to overlook rest, but once I committed to 7–9 hours of sleep daily, my workouts felt stronger and my body actually grew in mass.
 Remember: muscles are built outside the gym, when you recover.

 Bonus: The Struggle I Overcame

-⚡ Key takeaway: The best habits for building muscle are consistency, eating enough protein, tracking progress, and prioritizing recovery.
-Focus on these, and you’ll be ahead of 90% of people in the gym.
+Key takeaway: The best habits for building muscle are consistency, prioritizing protein-rich food, tracking progress, and prioritizing recovery.
+Focus on these, and you’ll be on your way to achieving that dream physique!

 Follow me on: